Robinlovelace/bikeR/stat19.md

 Buehler, R. (2012).
 Determinants of bicycle commuting in the Washington, DC region: The role of bicycle parking, cyclist showers, and free car parking at work.
 Transportation Research Part D: Transport and Environment, 17(7), 525–531.

+Davies, S. (2014).
+Annual Report of the Chief Medical Officer, Surveillance Volume, 2012: On the State of the Public’s Health.
+London.
+Retrieved from https://www.gov.uk/government/publications/chief-medical-officer-annual-report-surveillance-volume-2012

 Elvik, R., Vaa, T., Erke, A., & Sorensen, M. (2009).
 The handbook of road safety measures.
 Emerald Group Publishing.
 Fishman, E., Washington, S., & Haworth, N. (2012).
 Barriers and facilitators to public bicycle scheme use: A qualitative approach.
 Transportation Research Part F: Traffic Psychology and Behaviour, 15(6), 686–698. doi:10.1016/j.trf.2012.08.002

+Fraser, S. D. S., & Lock, K. (2011).
+Cycling for transport and public health: a systematic review of the effect of the environment on cycling.
+European Journal of Public Health, 21(6), 738–43. doi:10.1093/eurpub/ckq145

+Goodman, A. (2013).
+Walking, Cycling and Driving to Work in the English and Welsh 2011 Census: Trends, Socio-Economic Patterning and Relevance to Travel Behaviour in General.
+PLoS ONE, 8(8), e71790. doi:10.1371/journal.pone.0071790

+Hillman, M. (1993).
+Cycling and the promotion of health.
+Policy Studies, 14(2), 49–58.

+Johan de Hartog, J., Boogaard, H., Nijland, H., & Hoek, G. (2010).
+Do the health benefits of cycling outweigh the risks?
+Environmental Health Perspectives, 118, 1109–1116. doi:10.1289/ehp.0901747

+Lorenc, T., Brunton, G., Oliver, S., Oliver, K., & Oakley, A. (2008).
+Attitudes to walking and cycling among children, young people and parents: a systematic review.
+Journal of Epidemiology and Community Health, 62, 852–857. doi:10.1136/jech.2007.070250

+Lovelace, R. (n.d.).
+How to “make cycling soar”: A geographical exploration of the factors associated with changes in bicycle commuting in England between 2001 and 2011.

 Martínez-Ruiz, V., Jiménez-Mejías, E., Luna-del-Castillo, J. D. D., García-Martín, M., Jiménez-Moleón, J. J., & Lardelli-Claret, P. (2014).
 Association of cyclists’ age and sex with risk of involvement in a crash before and after adjustment for cycling exposure.
 Accident; Analysis and Prevention, 62, 259–67. doi:10.1016/j.aap.2013.10.011